Category: Canada

 Hey there, friends!
 As a local resident and a frequent visitor to the lovely waters of St. Francois Xavier in Manitoba, I’ve stumbled upon a fascinating tale about a place known as White Horse Plain.
 So, grab a floating snack and let’s dive into this captivating story!

-So, picture this: The year is 1824, and a little hamlet named Grantown is born, just 18 miles west of where I bob along today, which is now known as St. Francois Xavier.
+Just 18 miles west of where I bob along today, which is now known as St. Francois Xavier.
 This charming spot lies right on the edge of the Canadian prairies, and they say it’s the “Gateway to the West.”
 It’s got a history thicker than a duck’s layer of rubber!

-But let me tell you about the legend that gives this plain its name.
 It’s a tale passed down for centuries—way older than me!
 In the 17th century, the fierce Sioux pushed the Cree further north towards Hudson Bay.
 The Crees found themselves in a tough spot, fighting for survival and food.

-Enter the white men from Hudson Bay, who brought guns for trading!
-Suddenly, the tables turned!
 The Crees transformed from desperate to daring, becoming the ultimate warriors, sending the Sioux packing.
 But don’t think it was peaceful just yet; oh no!
 The Sioux were still lurking about, making sure to keep an eye on their powerful neighbours.

 Then one bright summer in the 1690s, the drama escalated at a camp along the Assiniboine River.
-The Assiniboine chief had a stunning daughter, and two handsome suitors came to vie for her affection: a Cree chief and a Sioux chief.
-Both were ready to charm, but the Cree brought along a sensational gift—a magnificent white horse, as pure as freshly fallen snow!
+The Assiniboine chief had a stunning daughter.
+Two handsome suitors came to vie for her affection: a Cree chief and a Sioux chief.

 This wasn’t just any horse—it was a “Blanco Diablo,” a renowned breed from Mexico that could outpace anything on the prairie!
 Can you imagine the excitement?
 The father of the beautiful daughter was practically quacking in delight!

-But hang on; this one has twists just like any good story!
 A powerful medicine man within the Assiniboine tribe raised a ruckus.
 He wasn’t too keen on the Cree joining their family tree.
-“It’s a disgrace!” he yelled.
-He was determined to stir up trouble, insisting they shouldn’t mix their blood with their foes.

 Despite the medicine man’s protests, the wedding plans continued as the Sioux chief was off on a war expedition.
 But the medicine man had tricks up his sleeve!
 He secretly sent word to the Sioux chief about the impending marriage.
 Talk about a plot twist!